 Tips for Buying New Construction Homes

 Shopping for new construction homes online can be difficult.
-Most sites including ours only show elevation photos unless the home has already been completely built.
 If you want to take the work out of finding new construction homes and neighborhoods then please feel free to call or write us anytime.
 We work with the builders to keep a list of all the completed construction.
 In other words, we’ll do all the work for you!
 Call us: 972-468-7900

 Click any link below to search new construction by city:

 Allen – Arlington – Carrollton – Celina – Coppell – Dallas – Flower Mound – Frisco – Irving – Lewisville

 Little Elm – McKinney – Murphy – Plano – Prosper – Richardson – Rockwall – Sachse – The Colony – Wylie

 Not all builders are created equal.
 Do your homework, and get to know the builders, their reputation and what they offer.
 To get an understanding of the builder and what they offer, visit other communities the builder has built in or look for online reviews.

 2. Model Homes – What you see is what you get?

 In this case, what you see is not what you get.
 A builders model home might not be a good representation of what comes standard with the home.
 Often the model home is a high-end version of the standard home.
 It’s the builder’s showcase home and a way for the builder to show off the upgrades it offers.
 The builder hopes a buyer will like the upgrades and add them to the purchase of the home.